Eterion/esm-index/README.md

 ```

 Contents of the index file will be generated as follows.

+> Note, at this time the package doesn't check what is actually exported, the
+> script is just assuming each module has default export, that's all.

 ```js
 export { default as bar } from './bar';